robkorn/urbit-content-archiver/README.md

         urbit-content-archiver chat <chat-ship> <chat-name> [--config=<file_path> --output=<folder_path>]
 Options:
       --config=<file_path>  Specify a custom path to a YAML ship config file.
-      --output=<folder_path>  Specify a custom path where the output file will be saved.
+      --output=<folder_path>  Specify a custom path where the output files will be saved.

 ```

 As can be seen above, the Urbit Content Archiver is quite straightforward to use.
 It uses a non-interactive interface in order to allow it to be interoperable with other tools/applications.
 This allows for setting up cron-jobs to say archive a chat every X hours, setup hotkeys to do it on-command, or anything you can imagine in between.
+Any previously archived content is skipped over (not downloaded again), thereby allowing you to keep running the archiver on the same channels and only downloading new content.

 ## Current Supported Commands & Flags